ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ## Changelog for library.json

+### Minor changes since schema version 15
+* A new property *mixed_biosamples* is now available for specifying the mixture of two or more biosamples used in a technical sample.

 ### Schema version 15
 * *capped mRNA* may now be specified in the property *nucleic_acid_term_name*, this cannot be submitted in combination with *capped mRNA* in *depleted_in_term_name*.
 Specifying *polyadenylated mRNA* in both *nucleic_acid_term_name* and *depleted_in_term_name* is also disallowed.